sveetch/py-website-capture/README.rst

 Website capture
 ===============

-Actually a Proof of Concept for a tool able to take screenshot of many website pages.
+Actually a Proof of Concept for a tool able to take captures of website pages.

-It implements some high level interface to take screenshot of full page.
-Currently there is an implementation with Selenium.
+It implements a high level interface to capture content (like screenshot, logs, etc..) from a page.
+Currently there is only an implementation with the famous Selenium webdrivers.

-Also there are some page on both solutions fails, like page which involve some specific absolute position flows or have Javascript errors.

-Also chromedriver at least in version 73 is bugged because screenshot is largely cropped even if you enforce a window size, resulting image will have something like 1/3 size less.

 Goals
 *****